bropedio/brave-new-world/BNW-post-2.1-modifications-main/lua/readme.txt

 --  * Switch bestiary pages with Y. Scroll with any d-pad direction.
 Close with B.

 -- ========= BNW Rage Battle Display ========= --
-*Each rage description will be automatically shown in the upper left part of the screen, while scrolling the battle menu.
+--  Each rage description will be automatically shown in the upper left part of the screen, while scrolling the battle menu.